Lilly "Blanche" (Miner) Sanner was born on Aug. 11, 1915 near Kingwood, Somerset County, PA, the daughter of Harry David and Amanda (Burkett) Miner.

 Daughter Wendy Kay King ( ? -living) was born in (?).
 She has been married twice.
 Her first husband was William Warrick ( ? - ? ).
 They were the parents of Amy Warrick, Kimberly Warrick, twins Lucinda Warrick and Lucretia Warrick, and William Warrick.
 Sadness swept across the family when the twin daughters died at birth in 1972.
 On July 17, 1982, she married her second husband, Thomas Zeller ( ? -living).
 He brought two children to the union, Thomas Zelleer and Susan Zeller.
 The family resided in Dunnellon, FL and Stevensville and Manchester, MD.
 Wandy has served on the national Minerd-Miner Reunion planning committee circa 2017-2019 and provided important insights for this biography, including a number of the images.

 Son David "Leo" King (1953-2012) was born on Dec.
 10, 1953 in Confluence.
-On June 2, 1973, he married Patricia Ann Sipe ( ? - ? ).
+On June 2, 1973, at the age of 19, he married Patricia Ann Sipe ( ? - ? ), daugher of Donna Marie Sipe of Somerset.
 They made a home in Addison, Somerset County.
 The couple produced these offspring -- Shane David King, Wayland Leo King and Heidi Ann King.
 Heartache swept over the family when David, age 58, died at nearby Memorial Medical Center in Johnstown on Sept.
 5, 2012.
 His funeral service was conducted at the United Community Church of God in Ursina, preached by a quadruple cousin, Rev. Dean Hay (of the family of Amanda [Younkin] Hechler).

 Daughter Nancy Lee King ( ? -living) is a talented wedding dress designer and maker.
 Her first spouse was Stan David Swope Sr. ( ? - ? ).
 Their children were Stan David Swope Jr., Nathanael Lee Swope, Adam Charles Swope and Roy Allen Swope.
 After a divorce, she married Edward Ross "Eddie" Miner (of the family of Frank Miner of Mill Run, PA) on Nov.
 8, 1986.
 He brought a daughter to the marriage, Kimberly Ariel Miner.
 In April 1992, Nancy and Eddie spent a day with the founder of this website, driving through the countryside and meeting members of their families in Mill Run and Kingwood.
 Nancy's third husband is Albert Snyder.